graevy

 Wetware Developer

 Did a bunch of projects without posting about them.
-Gonna batch-release these
+Gonna batch-release these.
+This one is about moving from arch to nixos.

 • the concept of nix itself